bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	 - empty catch statements must not be encountered in any repository
 	 - where necessary, custom exception classes must be utilized

+	Use exceptions for unusual cases that you do not expect.
+If you expect something to happen, you should handle it through a return value

 - Declarative Programming
 Declarive programming is essential to avoid introducing bugs that can be avoided.
 It is therefore encouraged to use constructs such as lambdas and streams.